Patent Attorney & Attorney at Law

 He returned to private practice in 1982.
 At the beginning of that year, Gerry founded the legal journal Biotechnology Law Report along with publisher Mary Ann Liebert.
 Since then he has continuously served as its founding editor.

 Since the early days of 1982, Gerry has been an avid advocate of computer-mediated communication, which has now become commonplace on the Internet.
 Via computer, he has taught intellectual property management on the University of Phoenix online campus.
-He has been an active member of the Global CyberLaw Network and the International Technology Law Association.
+He has been a member of the Global CyberLaw Network and the International Technology Law Association.
 From 1994 to 1999 he served as the sysop for intellectual property/legal matters in the Ideas, Inventions & Innovations Forum, on CompuServe.
 Gerry also serves on the advisory board of The Licensing Journal.

 As an active member of the Licensing Executives Society, the American Intellectual Property Law Association, and the DelCo IP Forum, Gerry helps clients to gain the maximum value through licensing and enforcing their intellectual property rights.
 He has arbitrated multi-million-dollar disputes for the American Arbitration Association, has served as an expert witness in patent law, and has represented both plaintiffs and defendants in litigation over intellectual property rights.
 In one such case, he successfully defended the Seven-Up Company against an accusation of copyright infringement that involved a poster featuring a depiction of Santa Claus, 1990 U.S. Dist.
 Lexis 5203 (E.D.
 Pa.), appeal dismissed 919 F.2d 730 (3d Cir.).